amabouei/CS-439-Project/README.md

 * ```epochs```: Number of epochs (default value is 50).
 * ```batch-size```: Batch size for train/valid/test sets (default value is 128).
 ## Contact
-Please get in touch with amir.abouei@epfl.ch or sina.akbari@epfl.ch if you have any questions about codes.
+Please get in touch with amir.abouei@epfl.ch or sina.akbari@epfl.ch in case you have questions regarding the code.